JerettRodriguez/canadian-og-hhi/README.md

 | 1,500 – 2,500 | Moderately Concentrated |
 | Above 2,500 | Highly Concentrated |

-Regulators like the Canadian Competition Bureau use HHI thresholds when reviewing proposed mergers — so this isn't just an academic exercise.

 ---

 ## Why Canadian O&G?